Parjuk/FakkuDownloader/README.md

 # TODO
  - give proper instruction to install and use this application
+ - add option for --build command, so you can choose what manga you want to build into .cbr
  - add info for downloaded manga ( artist, translator, total pages, tags, etc )
  - remove downloaded manga
  - add more features